Bound by Corruption by BelovedStranger

 “Youkai.”

-Quietly, she confessed, “I’ve come to see the grievous error with certain accepted standards.”
+Quietly, she confessed, “I’ve come to see the grievous error of certain accepted standards.”

 Sesshomaru shook his head even though she could not see the gesture with her face hiding against his chest.
 “It would be foolhardy to hesitate when confronted by a youkai, or human criminals.”